zeppelin-social/backfill-bsky/README.md

 - `BSKY_DID_PLC_URL` — the URL of the PLC directory to use for resolving DIDs.
 If you're self hosting a PLC mirror, this can be the mirror's URL; otherwise, it should be `https://plc.directory`.
 - (optional) `FALLBACK_PLC_URL` — the URL of a fallback PLC directory to use; you can set this to `https://plc.directory` if you're self hosting a PLC mirror.
 - `BUFFER_REPO_PROVIDER` — a `wss://` URL to the relay to buffer events from while backfilling.
+- `OPENSEARCH_URL` — an optional URL to an OpenSearch instance to backfill as well.
+- `OPENSEARCH_USERNAME` — a username to authenticate with OpenSearch.
+If you're running [zeppelin-social/bluesky-appview](https://github.com/zeppelin-social/bluesky-appview), this is probably `admin`.
+- `OPENSEARCH_PASSWORD` — a password to authenticate with OpenSearch.

 ## Steps